tirtharajsinha/git-commands/starter_conf.md

    > provide shell access.

 If everything goes as followed you are good to go otherwise you are linus user fix this by yourself.

-# common commands

-1. `git status -s`
-   Used for review file status managed order.
-2. `git add -A`
-   Adding all file together
-3. `git commit -a -m “commit massage”`
-   Adding and commiting together
-4. `git log -p -[number]`
-   View last [number] of commits
-5. `git checkout -f`
-   Compare current changes to last commit.for undo recent unwanted change.
-6. `git rm --cached [file name]`
-   Removing file from git repository not folder
-7. `touch .gitignore`
-   Creating .gitignore file in working tree.
-8. `git push`
-   Push local changes to remote repo.

-9. `git pull`
-   If remote branch is behind some commit of remote repo it fetch the remote changes be it your personal repo or you have permission.

-10. `git remote add upstream <original ropo link>` upstream the local repository with remote repository

-11. ```
-    git fetch upstream
-    git checkout main
-    git merge upstream/main
-    ```
-    Upstream your repository
-12. `git reset --hard origin/main` In case you get messed up with your repo and you need to reset your local repo.